Yggdrasills/GoogleSpreadsheetParser/README.md

 ![Web App url](https://github.com/Yggdrasills/GoogleSpreadsheetParser/blob/master/raw/images/app_script_get_web_app_url.png)

+***Note:** After copying the app script, you may see a "Bad Request" page appear.
+This is normal - the file is still copied successfully to your Google account.
+Please check your Google Drive or App Scripts directory to find and access your new copy.*

 # Getting Started
 ## Settings
 ❗ When you first open (`Tools > Google Spreadsheets Parser`),  it automatically creates a `GoogleSpreadsheetSettings` asset in your `Resources` folder

 Key settings to configure:
 - Web Service URL: The URL from your Google AppScript
-- Index File Path: Location of your `index.json` file (relative to Assets)
+- Index Folder Path: Location of your `index.json` file (relative to Assets). ❗ Important: You need to manually create the `index.json` file at this specified path
 - Downloads Path: Destination folder for generated JSON files (relative to Assets)

 ![Settings](https://github.com/Yggdrasills/GoogleSpreadsheetParser/blob/master/raw/images/settings.png)